nuxeo/nuxeo-dotnet-client/README.md

 ## Tutorial ##

-Let's make a quick DNX Console App that creates a folder on the server's root and a child document.
+Let's make a quick console app using .NET Core, which creates a folder on the server's root and a child document.
 This quit tutorial assumes that you have an instance of Nuxeo Server running on your local machine.

 * Create a new directory for your project named *TestNuxeoApp* and `cd` there